james2doyle/ohdoylerules.com/content/personal-project/minimal-raspberry-pi-os.md

 ### Finished

 You should now have everything setup to get around.
-If you find any problems with my instructions, please let me know and I will update them!
+If you find any problems with my instructions, **please let me know in the comments** and I will update them!